 This URL may load up the WordPress login page like below:

-If you see the above image after typing in the name of the URL, you can be confident that the website is using WordPress.
+If you see the above image after typing in the name of the website URL, you can be confident that this is a WordPress site.

 If not, try the following URL:

-If you still don’t see the login form, it can mean that the site is using another option to build their websites, or more importantly, they could still be using WordPress, but they have disabled this prefix for security reasons.
+If you still don’t see the WordPress login form, it can mean that the site is using another option to build its websites, or more importantly, they could still be using WordPress, but they have disabled this prefix for security reasons.